BigWeege/Assignment-8-Group-11/README.md

 3. Input the port you want your serve to connect to.

 For client.py:
+1. In the python code, replace the variable named "CONNECTION STRING" to the Connection URL you got from creating your MongoDB database.
-1. To run, type "python client.py".
+2. To run, type "python client.py".
-2. Input the IP of the server you wish to contact.
+3. Input the IP of the server you wish to contact.
-3. Input the port you want to contact the server through.
+4. Input the port you want to contact the server through.
-4. Input one of the three queries:
+5. Input one of the three queries:
    1. What is the average moisture inside my kitchen fridge in the past three hours?
    2. What is the average water consumption per cycle in my smart dishwasher?
    3. Which device consumed more electricity among my three IoT devices (two refrigerators and a dishwasher)?
-5. After the server responds, type "y" to continue messaging the server or "n" to end the program.
+6. After the server responds, type "y" to continue messaging the server or "n" to end the program.